What is a Story? Understanding Its Meaning and Definition

 A narrative story definition extends this by emphasizing that stories have a beginning, middle, and end, creating a clear arc that captivates the reader or listener.

-Meaning of a Story
+What is the Meaning of a Story?

 What are Stories and Tales?